August 24, 1892 – Future “Prophet of Spindletop” founds Oil Company –

 A self-taught geologist, Higgins had noticed oil and natural gas seeps at Spindletop Hill while taking his Sunday school classes on picnics.
 He later supervised the planning of Gladys City, which he named for his favorite Sunday school student.

 Although Higgins left the Gladys City venture in 1895, Capt.
 Anthony Lucas drilled the “Lucas Gusher” for the company in January 1901 and forever changed the petroleum industry (the oilfield would produce more oil in one day than the rest of the world’s fields combined).
-Texaco, Gulf, Mobile and Sun Oil companies got started thanks to Patillo Higgins’ confidence in the “Big Hill.”
-Learn more in Spindletop launches Modern Petroleum Industry.
+Gulf Oil, Texaco, Mobile, and Sun Oil companies got started thanks to Patillo Higgins’ confidence in the “Big Hill.”

 August 24, 1923 – University of Texas receives Royalty Check